alexteghipco/MetaAnalysisResources/GettingStartedWithNeurosynth.md

 	>>     allMetasUnthresh(:,i) = tmp.vol(coBrain);
 	>> end

+Now we can load in other meta-analysis maps.
+For instance, it might make sense to save the FDR thresholded association maps.
+Now we would loop through our meta-analysis names instead of each file in the directory just to be extra safe and ensure that this new matrix cols match our old matrix.

-	>> % let's load in all of the association maps (thresholded).
-We should use the feature names now to make sure this new matrix cols line up with the old one
+	>> % let's load in all of the association maps (thresholded)
 	>> for i = 1:length(feat)
 	>>     disp(['Working on file ' num2str(i) ' of ' num2str(length(feat))])
 	>>     tmp = load_nifti([feat{i} '.nii.gz_specificity_z_FDR_0.01.nii.gz']);
 	>>     allMetasThresh(:,i) = tmp.vol(coBrain);
 	>> end

+Or we could also load in all of the reverse-inference maps, which can either have the empirical or uniform prior.
+These can also be FDR corrected or not.

 	>> % and here's how we can load up the reverse-inference maps
 	>> for i = 1:length(feat)